Phase transitions induced by resonant light: a phenomenological approach: The Model

 We consider a system characterized by two distinct ordered phases below the classical phase transition driven by temperature $T$.
 Following the standard practice in the Landau theory of phase transitions, we also postulate the existence of an order parameter $\varphi$ that defines the free energy profile.
 This profile is expected to have two minima, corresponding to two stable phases.
 For example, in a 2D Ising ferromagnetic system, such as a CrI$_3$ monolayer (see the following section), the relevant order parameter is magnetization, which preferentially aligns either "up" or "down" with respect to the layer interface.

 According to the phenomenological Landau model, the free energy is given by

 where $\beta>0$ and $\alpha(T) = \alpha_0 (T - T_0)$, with $\alpha_0>0$ being a material-specific constant, and $T$ and $T_0$ being the system's temperature and phase transition temperature, respectively.
 We suppose that the system's two phases differ in their electronic band structure; in particular, the corresponding energies of optical excitonic transitions are substantially different in two phases $\hbar\omega_1\neq\hbar\omega_2$, as shown in the left panel of Fig.~\ref{fig:LIPTscheme_2DIsing}.
+The free energy described by Eq.~\eqref{eq:Landau_nocubic} clearly preserves the $\mathbb{Z}_2$ symmetry and both the excitonic phases are equivalent.

 Let us start by supposing that the system resides in phase 1.
 If an optical pump is absent, there are no excitons in the system for $k_BT\ll\hbar\omega_{1,2}$, where $k_B$ is the Boltzmann constant.
 Thermal fluctuations can in principle drive the system spontaneously from phase 1 to phase 2, but if the energy barrier separating the two phases is much higher than the thermal energy, such transitions are highly improbable.